Table of Contents

 Determining exactly where the origin of the issue is originating can sometimes be difficult, so it is important to let the footrest to avoid any further injuries until the underlying cause behind the pain can be figured out as a stress fracture can the reason for a complete bone break.
-There are many reasons that can cause this kind of outside lateral outside side foot pain.
+There are many reasons that can cause this kind of outside Lateral foot pain side.

 One of the most common causes of lateral foot pain is “stress fractures”.
 Stress fractures are very small splits in a bone.
 These splits are usually caused by repetitive force and are often classified as an overuse injury.
 Bones in the lower leg and feet are highly at risk because these bones are needed to bear much of our body weight when we do almost any physical activity.

-Athletes who constantly use their feet to move quickly, jump or pivot, and change directions suffer from stress fractures and lateral outside side foot pain.
+Athletes who constantly use their feet to move quickly, jump or pivot, and change directions suffer from stress fractures and Lateral foot pain outside side foot pain.
 Even non-athletes can suffer from a stress fracture from something as simple as wearing improper footwear when they exercise.

 Common Symptoms of Stress Fracture: